In Memoriam: Gaspe Salt Cod -- Bacalao Stew

 3 medium onions

-1/4 cup of quality olive oil
+1/4 cup of quality olive oil3 cloves garlic

 1lb (about 2 1/2 cups reconstituted) salt cod, cubed